310mc/https-310mc.github.io-tl/source/_posts/scout/exhibition_in_a_blink.md

 So maybe there’s a deeper reason why he asked you to help him out with this, Takamine-kun.

-When I did intensive training under UNDEAD‘s guidance, they made me go bungee jumping, and it was a rough time for me then, too… But it’s still a good memory for me to this day, I think.
+When I did intensive training under UNDEAD‘s guidance, they made me go bungee jumping, and it was a rough time for me then, too… But it’s still a good memory for me to this day, I think.[^3]
 {% endbubble %}

 {% bubble Makoto awkward %}